Student Visas for Ireland

 Embassy Visa Applicants

-Students who are deemed to be from visa-requiring countries, must apply for a visa at an Irish Embassy abroad before traveling to Ireland.
+Students who are deemed to be from visa-requiring countries, must apply for a visa through an Irish Embassy abroad before traveling to Ireland.
 This applies to all stays of under 90 days (Study C Visa required) and over 90 days (Study D Visa required). e.g., China, Colombia, Ecuador, Honduras, Mongolia, Morocco, Peru, Turkey and more.

 If your country is not on this List of Countries then you are deemed to be visa requiring and will need to apply for a visa.